vega/altair/doc/user_guide/encodings/index.rst

 ``transform_calculate`` step and points the channel ``field`` to a generated ``_calc_<hash>`` field name.
-This is equivalent to manually writing the calculate transform, but provides a more convenient syntax for common scenaiors (for more complex scenarios, the explicit calculate transform can stil be used).
+This is equivalent to manually writing the calculate transform, but provides a more convenient syntax for common scenarios (for more complex scenarios, the explicit calculate transform can still be used).
 To avoid exposing hash-like generated names in guides, the default title for this inline-calculated path is ``None``; use ``.title()`` to override.
 Likewise, the heuristic to determine the field type can be overridden